 How long does the implant stay in the body?

-How you will receive brachytherapy depends on a number of factors, including where the tumor is located, the stage of the cancer, and your overall health.
+How you will receive brachytherapy depends on several factors, including where the tumor is located, the stage of cancer, and your overall health.

 How is it administered?

 In most brachytherapy procedures, a doctor who specializes in radiation therapy, called a radiation oncologist, uses a needle or catheter to place the encapsulated radioactive material inside the body directly on or near a tumor.

 In some cases, the radioactive material is placed in a body cavity, such as the rectum, vagina, or uterus.
 The patient is sedated for all these procedures.